What Is Guselkumab and How Does It Work?

 If your medical doctor is using this medicine to treat your pain, your doctor or pharmacist may already be aware of any possible drug interactions and may be monitoring you for them.
 Do not start, stop, or change the dosage of any medicine before checking with your doctor, health care provider, or pharmacist first.

-• Guselkumab has severe interactions with no other drugs.
+- Guselkumab has severe interactions with the following drug:

 This information does not contain all possible interactions or adverse effects.
 Visit the RxList Drug Interaction Checker for any drug interactions.
 Therefore, before using this product, tell your doctor or pharmacist about all the products you use.
 Keep a list of all your medications with you and share this information with your doctor and pharmacist.
 Check with your health care professional or doctor for additional medical advice, or if you have health questions or concerns.